eponari/OfCourses/README.md

 ## Technologies

-For this project, the technologies that will be used:
+For this project, the technologies that will be used are:

 - PHP (Backend Language)
 - HTML, CSS, Javascript, Bootstrap (Front-End Language and Frameworks)